JordanShurmer/vue-solid-plugin/README.md

 * `login()`: call this method when you want to invoke the login process (i.e. the popupUri)
 * `logout()`: call this method when you want to logout

+# ToDo

+Ideas for how to keep adding to this

+- [ ] Improve `this.$solid`: Rather a direct reference to `solid-auth-client` make it a wrapper for other useful things
+  - auth client still available through `this.$solid.auth`
+  - logged in status `this.$solid.loggedIn`
+  - web id of logged in user `this.$solid.webId`
+- [ ] A way to easily map component data to RDF data
+- [ ] More components?